Chapter 4. Configuring the Block Storage service (cinder)

 customServiceConfigSecrets:

-If you are configuring multiple generic NFS back ends, ensure each is in an individual configuration section so that one pod is devoted to each back end.
+• If you are configuring multiple generic NFS back ends, ensure that each back end is in an individual configuration section so that one pod is dedicated to each back end.

 6. Save the file.